Omi-Patel/Omi-Patel/README.md

 <p align='center'>| Web Developer | Full-Stack JavaScript | Node/React Developer | DSA </p>

-<p align='center'> 📫 As someone who is always passionate for learning more about tech and life.
+<p align='center'> 📫 As someone who is always passionate for learning more about tech and life💻.
 I love to develop web scripts static websites and ever since been a self taught software developer also unstopped learner.
-I have evolved into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies.</p>
+I have evolved into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies🚀.</p>

 <p align='center'>Programmer specialized in <strong>Web Development</strong> using multiple tools, frameworks and libraries both in Frontend and Backend.
 I pay a lot of attention to detail to generate best products.</p>